-- our earnings releases, actual or anticipated changes in our earnings, fluctuations in our operating results or our failure to meet the expectations of financial market analysts and investors: - changes in financial estimates by us or by any securities analysts who might cover our stock; - speculation about our business in the press or the investment community; - significant developments relating to our relationships with our customers or suppliers; - stock market price and volume fluctuations of other publicly traded companies and, in particular, those that are in our industry; - limited "public float" in the hands of a small number of persons whose sales or lack of sales could result in positive or negative pricing pressure on the market price for our common stock: - customer demand for our products; - investor perceptions of our industry in general and our Company in particular; - general economic conditions and trends; - announcements by us or our competitors of new products, significant acquisitions, strategic partnerships or divestitures; - changes in accounting standards, policies, guidance, interpretation or principles; - loss of external funding sources; - sales of our common stock, including sales by our directors, officers or significant stockholders; and - additions or departures of key personnel.
+- our earnings releases, actual or anticipated changes in our earnings, fluctuations in our operating results or our failure to meet the expectations of financial market analysts and investors; - changes in financial estimates by us or by any securities analysts who might cover our stock; - speculation about our business in the press or the investment community; - significant developments relating to our relationships with our customers or suppliers; - stock market price and volume fluctuations of other publicly traded companies and, in particular, those that are in our industry; - limited "public float" in the hands of a small number of persons whose sales or lack of sales could result in positive or negative pricing pressure on the market price for our common stock; - customer demand for our products; - investor perceptions of our industry in general and our Company in particular; - general economic conditions and trends; - announcements by us or our competitors of new products, significant acquisitions, strategic partnerships or divestitures; - changes in accounting standards, policies, guidance, interpretation or principles; - loss of external funding sources; - sales of our common stock, including sales by our directors, officers or significant stockholders; and - additions or departures of key personnel.

-The ownership of our stock is highly concentrated in our management.
+The ownership of our stock is highly concentrated in our management, and we have one controlling stockholder.

-As of September 25, 2015, our present directors and executive officers, and their respective affiliates beneficially owned approximately 76.4% of our outstanding common stock, including underlying options and warrants that were exercisable or which would become exercisable within 60 days.
-As a result of their ownership, our directors and executive officers and their respective affiliates collectively are able to significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
+As of September 26, 2016, our present directors and executive officers, and their respective affiliates beneficially owned approximately 73.8% of our outstanding common stock, including common shares underlying options, warrants and convertible debt that were exercisable or convertible or which would become exercisable or convertible within 60 days.
+More specifically, Michael Johnson, our director and beneficial owner of Esenjay, beneficially owns approximately 67.3% of such outstanding common stock.
+As a result of their ownership, our directors and executive officers and their respective affiliates collectively, and Esenjay, individually, are able to significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may also have the effect of delaying or preventing a change in control.